Microserica banlaoana

 Microserica banlaoana is a species of beetle of the family Scarabaeidae.
 It is found in China (Yunnan).

 Description

 Adults reach a length of about 9 mm.
 They have a reddish brown, oval body.
 The antennae are yellow.
-The dorsal and ventral surface are dull, but the labroclypeus and anterior frons are shiny.
+The dorsal and ventral surfaces are dull, but the labroclypeus and anterior frons are shiny.
 Also, the dorsal surface is glabrous.

 Etymology

 The species name is derived from the name of its type locality, Banlao.